DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 * Currently, if the ECT's eligibility is set to false, a lead provider can't get historical declarations.

+### Status 🙅

+This hasn't yet been entirely solved but the new data model should make it much more straightforward.
+We've introduced the concept of periods which replace the old induction record, and they let us track how long something has been in a certain state.
+If necessary, we can easily take the same approach for eligibility.

 ## Finding the active induction record isn't easy

 Induction records are stored in a slightly unconventional fasion where any